jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 In text code, parameter assignments before a call are notated something like this:

-    Procedure A ( 0 , 4 )
+    Command A ( 0 , 4 )

-Procedure A is the procedure name, the two numbers between brackets are the two arguments.
+Command A is the command name, the two numbers between brackets are the two arguments.
 Text code is covered in detail lateron.

-The parameters of a procedure are listed in a fixed order.
+The parameters of a command are listed in a fixed order.
 Even the optional parameters have a place in this fixed list and when you don’t want to fill it in you might leave the position open:

-    Procedure A ( 0 , 4 ,  , 1 )
+    Command A ( 0 , 4 ,  , 1 )

-After the fixed parameter list, a procedure can allow a variable amount of parameters to follow.
+After the fixed parameter list, a command can allow a variable amount of parameters to follow.
 This variable amount of parameters is stored in a single special parameter.
 This parameter is of type Array, a type defined in the Sigma Data module.
-To support variable amount of arguments, the procedure might have a public Array object that is assigned to be this special parameter.
+To support variable amount of arguments, the command might have a public Array object that is assigned to be this special parameter.

-    Procedure A ( 0 , 4 ,  , 1 , 3 , 7 , __…__ )
+    Command A ( 0 , 4 ,  , 1 , 3 , 7 , __…__ )

 Variable amount of arguments is a purely textual notation.
 The diagram notation shows working with the Array object.
 However, an Array parameter needs to be tagged and in the diagram code this is simply shown by displaying the words ‘Arguments’ with the Array object.